 Extracurricular dance activities at MIT are sponsored by the Folk Dance Club, Tech Squares, Ballroom Dancing Club, Dance Troupe, and various international student groups, providing regular opportunities for dancers at all levels of ability.
 Access their websites via http://theaterarts.mit.edu/.

-MIT's Program in Writing and Humanistic Studies offers courses in fiction, nonfiction prose, poetry, science writing, and digital media, taught by award-winning faculty.
-The Writers Series, Poetry@MIT series, and the Visiting Artists Program frequently present readings and lectures by renowned writers.
-For more information, call 617-253-7894 or visit http://writing.mit.edu/.
-The Literature Section maintains a level of excellence and innovation as it remains responsive to MIT's distinctive intellectual environment.
-Its Pleasures in Poetry session meets each weekday during IAP, bringing together faculty, staff, students, and others from the community who share a love of poetry.
-It also sponsors readings by visiting authors which are open to the MIT community as well as the public.
-Literature, along with the MIT Libraries, sponsors the MIT Literary Society, an undergraduate reading group that focuses on literary discussion outside the classroom.
-Students may contribute their own writings to a variety of campus publications, as well as compete for annual writing prizes awarded in several categories.
-For more information, call 617-253-7894 or visit http://lit.mit.edu/.
+The Comparative Media Studies/Writing (CMS/W) Program offers courses in fiction, nonfiction prose, poetry, science writing, and digital media, taught by award-winning faculty.
+Its own publications and the Ilona Karmel Writing Prizes help highlight and distribute the very best in MIT graduate and undergraduate writing.
+The Literature Section sponsors readings by visiting authors that are open to the MIT community as well as the public.
+Its Pleasures of Poetry series meets every weekday during IAP, bringing together faculty, staff, students, and others from the community who share a love of poetry.
+Together with the MIT Libraries, Literature also sponsors the MIT Literary Society, an undergraduate reading group focused on literary discussion outside the classroom.
+For more information, call 617-253-3581 or visit http://lit.mit.edu/.

 An international leader in the development of innovative digital media and information technologies, MIT's Media Lab is a uniquely flexible organization where faculty members, research staff, and students from numerous, seemingly unrelated disciplines work together "atelier style," doing the things that conventional wisdom says can't or shouldn't be done.
 The goal is to develop technologies and concepts that foster creativity—empowering people of all ages, from all walks of life, in all societies, to design and invent new possibilities for themselves and the communities around them.

 MIT's music faculty includes internationally acclaimed composers, performers, and musicologists.
 Students can choose to pursue a full or joint major, a minor, or a HASS concentration in music.
-They can also take private lessons with financial support from the Emerson scholarship program; music subjects in theory, composition, history, jazz and world music; or participate (for credit or not) in faculty-led performance ensembles.
+They can also take private lessons with financial support from the Emerson scholarship program; music subjects in theory, composition, history, jazz, and world music; or participate (for credit or not) in faculty-led performance ensembles.
 These include the MIT Symphony Orchestra, Wind Ensemble, Festival Jazz Ensemble, Chamber Music Society, Concert Choir, Chamber Chorus, Balinese Gamelan Galak-Tika, and Rambax MIT (a Senegalese drumming ensemble).
-In addition to ensemble performances and student recitals, concerts are also presented as part of the MIT Faculty, Affiliated Artists, Guest Artists, and MITHAS.
+In addition to ensemble performances and student recitals, concerts are also presented as part of the MIT Faculty, Affiliated Artists, Guest Artists, and MIT Heritage of the Arts of South Asia (MITHAS).
 Artists of national and international stature frequently come to perform at MIT and to interact with students in and out of the classroom.
-For more information call 617-253-3210, or email email@example.com.
+For more information call 617-253-3210, or email firstname.lastname@example.org.
 In addition to the performance opportunities offered by the music program within the School of Humanities, Arts, and Social Sciences, there are many student-directed ensembles and a capella groups that perform on campus as well.
 Visit http://arts.mit.edu/academic/music/.

 An annual Theater Arts Open House on Registration Day in early September allows students to meet the people who produce theater events and to learn more about opportunities to get involved in various productions.
 For more information, call 617-253-2877, or visit http://arts.mit.edu/academic/theater-arts/.

 From large-scale public art to film and photography, the visual arts are celebrated in innovative ways at MIT.
-Excellent opportunities exist for members of the MIT community to view and create art in a variety of media (see List Visual Arts Center, MIT Museum, and Student Art Association below).
-The Program in Art Culture and Technology offers undergraduate classes in public, installation, and media arts, and has a prominent master's program (see ACT above).
+Excellent opportunities exist for members of the MIT community to view and create art in a variety of media (see Student Art Association, List Visual Arts Center, and MIT Museum below).
+The Program in Art, Culture and Technology offers undergraduate classes in public, installation, and media arts, and has a prominent master's program.
 MIT students can take classes in traditional fine arts at Harvard, the Massachusetts College of Art and Design, the School of the Museum of Fine Arts, and Wellesley College through cross-registration programs (see http://arts.mit.edu/academic/cross-registration/).

-A flourishing Visiting Artists Program complements the curriculum, allowing students to engage with distinguished visiting artists, including architect/engineer/artist Santiago Calatrava, sound artist Florian Hecker, innovative music ensemble Bang on a Can All-Stars, visual artist Trevor Paglen, and jazz pianist Jason Moran.
-For more information, visit http://arts.mit.edu/va/.
+A flourishing Visiting Artists Program complements the curriculum, allowing students to engage with distinguished visiting artists, including visual artists Tomás Saraceno, Vik Muniz, and Trevor Paglen; architect/engineer/artist Santiago Calatrava; filmaker Katerina Cizek; sound artist Trimpin; and jazz pianist Jason Moran.
+For more information, visit http://arts.mit.edu/artist/.

 The Eugene McDermott Award in the Arts at MIT (http://arts.mit.edu/mcdermott/) recognizes rising, innovative talents and offers its recipients a $100,000 cash prize and campus residency.
-Past recipients include composer Tan Dun, video artist Bill Viola, conductor Gustavo Dudamel, and multidisciplinary performance and media artist Robert Lepage.
+Past recipients include composer Tan Dun, video artist Bill Viola, conductor Gustavo Dudamel, and multidisciplinary performance and media artist Robert Lepage, and visual artist Olafur Eliasson.

 Just as MIT pushes the frontiers of scientific and intellectual inquiry, the mission of the List Visual Arts Center is to explore contemporary art in all media.
 Each year, the center presents a challenging exhibition program that looks beyond art's traditional aesthetic functions to examine the cultural, social, political, scientific, or economic contexts that inform the work.
 Exhibitions are presented in three galleries on the first floor of the I. M. Pei–designed Wiesner Building (Building E15) and the Dean's Gallery in the Sloan School (Building E60).
 All are free and open to the public.
 Nationally distributed catalogs, artist talks, gallery tours, and symposia accompany the exhibitions.